Why Is There Blood in My Dog's Poop? Bloody Stool Causes and Treatment

 Veterinary clinics will run a "fecal" or do a fecal flotation or fecal smear to take a look at what is in your dog's stool.
 They work with a very small pea-sized sample of feces in this case.
 But because you want to provide them with a good sample size, you will need the following:

 - A disposable spoon, a shovel, or a gloved hand (or a fecal collector from your vet)

-- Clean, plastic sandwich bag or disposable/recyclable container or plastic cup
+- A clean, plastic sandwich bag or disposable/recyclable container or plastic cup

-- Place it in a sealed carrying container (baggy or seran wrap if in a cup) and transport it to the vet ASAP.
+- Place it in a sealed carrying container (baggy or Saran wrap if in a cup) and transport it to the vet ASAP.

 - Do this for both the regular stool sample (if available) and the bloody stool sample (more important).
 Use a separate collection instrument for each sample and do not mix the samples.